jonkstevenson/tig/README.md

 Note: this is all unix based and relies on Ubuntu. if another operating system is desired you will need to review all the terraform and make the approriate adjustments.

+If you are using a Cloud Provider ensure you have access to your host on ports: ssh/22 , influxdb/8086 , and grafana/3000.

 Requirements:
    git        # should be installed prior. needed to pull down github repo docker-ce  # install via terraform